SharifAmit/sharifamit.github.io/_pages/about.md

 * My research interest lies in the intersection of Computer Vision, Deep Learning, and Medical Image Processing.
 Most of my research involves Supervised and Unsupervised algorithms for Image Classification, Semantic Segmentation, etc. Quite recently, I have been working on improving robustness, image synthesis, and image denoising using Semi-supervised and Self-supervised GAN on different modalities of Ophthalmological and Calcium imaging data.

 # Recent updates
 * June 9, 2021.
-I will be revieweing manuscripts for <b>Translational Vision Science & Technology</b>  Journal.
+Revieweing manuscripts for <b>Translational Vision Science & Technology</b> Journal.
 * June 8, 2021.
-I have been invited as a Reviewer for 32nd British Machine Vision Conference 2021 <b>(BMVC)</b>.
+I have been invited as a Reviewer for <b>BMVC 2021</b>.
 * May 14, 2021.
 One paper accepted as Top 13% of early accept to <b>MICCAI 2021</b>.
 * April 22, 2021.
 Received GSA Spring Award 2021 for <b>Outstanding Graduate Student</b>.
 * April 2, 2021.
 Joining <b>Genentech</b> as a Product Development Intern for Personalized Healthcare Data Science Imaging team in Summer 2021.